Foundation Models for Discovery and Exploration in Chemical Space: Results

+Electrochemical stability was evaluated using a MIST-28M model fine-tuned on the QM9 dataset~\cite{RDRVQuantumChemistryStructures2014} and thermal stability with models fine-tuned on a \ac{CT} dataset to predict melting and boiling points.
+For lithium--air screening, additional models were fine-tuned to predict $pK_a$ in \ac{DMSO} (Supplementary~\cref{sec:si:pKa_dmso}), \acf{KT} solvent parameters (Supplementary~\cref{sec:si:kt}) and normalized Dimroth--Reichardt solvent polarity ($E_T^{N}$,~\cref{sec:si:dimroth_eth}).
+Across a curated set of 92 electrolyte solvents, these models recovered expected property relationships, including the established linear correlation between flash point and boiling point provided by~Hess et al.\cite{HWWFlammabilityLiIonBattery2015} (\cref{fig:si:screening_electrolytes}).
+Selected predictions on generated molecules were further checked using \ac{DFT} as discussed in Supplementary~\cref{sec:si:qm9_replication}.

-Using this pipeline, we identified 63 Pareto-front candidate electrolytes after evaluating 90 million molecules in 8 hours with 8 NVIDIA A100 GPUs (\cref{fig:screening_pareto}).
-Critically, the generated candidates improved upon both the electronic and thermal properties of commonly used electrolytes (\cref{fig:screening_pareto}).
-We can further refine the Pareto front candidates by filtering for additional properties.
-For example, filtering for odourless molecules using our olfaction model for applications where lack of odour is desired but not required (Supplementary~\cref{fig:screened_scents}).
+Applied to the joint electrochemical and thermophysical screen, this workflow evaluated 90 million molecules in 8 hours on 8 NVIDIA A100 GPUs and identified 63 Pareto-optimal solvent candidates.
+Critically, the generated candidates improved upon both the electronic and thermal properties of commonly used electrolytes (\cref{fig:si:screening_pareto}).

 Analyzing molecules on the Pareto front, we found that generating and evaluating novel molecules during a screening campaign is important.
 We evaluated the novelty of a molecule using \cref{eq:molecular_surprise}, which we call the \emph{molecular surprise}: